-Home » UPSC Syllabus 2025 » World Trade Organisation
+Home » World Trade Organisation

-World Trade Organisation
+World Trade Organisation (WTO)

 WTO is an organisation in charge of trade liberalisation.
 It is a forum for various governments to negotiate trade agreements.
 It is a venue for the resolution of commercial disputes and has a set of trade rules in place.
 One of the most important aspects is that it is a forum where results are announced after extensive negotiations.
 Essentially, the WTO is a place where governments that are members go to resolve trade disputes with one another.
 The first step is to communicate.
 Negotiations gave birth to the WTO, and everything the WTO does is the result of negotiations.
 The majority of the WTO’s current work stems from the Uruguay Round negotiations, which took place between 1986 and 1994.

 The negotiations aided in the liberalisation of trade in countries that faced trade barriers and desired to lower them.
-However, the World Trade Organization is more than just about trade liberalisation, and in some cases, its rules support trade barriers—for example, to protect consumers.
+However, the World Trade Organisation is more than just about trade liberalisation, and in some cases, its rules support trade barriers—for example, to protect consumers.

-World Trade Organisation History
+World Trade Organisation (WTO): History

-The World Trade Organization (WTO) began operations on January 1, 1995, but its trading system dates back more than a half-century.
+The World Trade Organisation (WTO) began operations on January 1, 1995, but its trading system dates back more than a century.
 Since 1948, the General Agreement on Tariffs and Trade (GATT) has established the system’s rules.
 (The second WTO ministerial meeting, held in Geneva in May 1998, included a commemoration of the system’s 50th anniversary).
 It didn’t take long for the General Agreement to give birth to an unofficial, still-existing international organisation known colloquially as GATT.

-GATT evolved over time through several rounds of negotiations.
+GATT evolved through several rounds of negotiations.
 The last round of the General Agreement on Tariffs and Trade (GATT) took place in 1986 and lasted until 1994.
-The Uruguay Round was the result of this, and it resulted in the formation of the World Trade Organization (WTO).
+The Uruguay Round was the result of this, and it resulted in the formation of the World Trade Organisation (WTO).
 While GATT primarily dealt with trade in goods, the WTO and its agreements could cover trade in services as well as other intellectual property such as trade creations, designs, and inventions.

-The World Trade Organization has 164 members and 23 observer governments.
+The World Trade Organisation has 164 members and 23 observer governments.
 In July 2016, Afghanistan became the 164th member.
 In addition to states, the European Union exists, and each EU country is a member in its own right.

 World Trade Organisation Headquarters

 The World Trade Organisation (WTO) is headquartered in Geneva, Switzerland.
 The WTO is housed in the Centre William Rappard, which is named after the first Director-General of the GATT, the WTO’s predecessor.
-The structure, which was completed in 1927, was originally intended to house the International Labour Organization (ILO).
-It was later chosen as the headquarters of the GATT and, later, the World Trade Organization when they were established in 1995.
-The Centre William Rappard building is a landmark in Geneva, located near the shores of Lake Geneva.
-It houses the offices of the WTO’s Director-General and other senior officials, as well as the organization’s various divisions and departments.
-The building also serves as a venue for various World Trade Organization and member country meetings and conferences.
+The structure, which was completed in 1927, was originally intended to house the International Labour Organisation (ILO).
+It was later chosen as the headquarters of the GATT and, later, the World Trade Organisation when they were established in 1995.

 Nigerian economist Ngozi Okonjo-Iweala previously served as Finance Minister and later as Foreign Affairs Minister.
 She was also the World Bank’s Managing Director from 2007 to 2011.
 Okonjo-Iweala studied economics and development and is well-known for her knowledge of international trade and finance.

-As WTO Director-General, Okonjo-Iweala is in charge of leading the organization’s efforts to promote international trade, negotiate trade agreements, and resolve disputes among member countries.
+As WTO Director-General, Okonjo-Iweala is in charge of leading the organisation’s efforts to promote international trade, negotiate trade agreements, and resolve disputes among member countries.
 She faces numerous challenges in her role, including dealing with the effects of the COVID-19 pandemic on international trade, promoting economic development in developing countries, and addressing critics’ claims that the WTO primarily benefits wealthy nations at the expense of poorer ones.

 Trade Agreement Administration

-The World Trade Organization (WTO) oversees the implementation and enforcement of international trade agreements negotiated among its member countries.
+The World Trade Organisation (WTO) oversees the implementation and enforcement of international trade agreements negotiated among its member countries.
 These treaties address a wide range of issues, including goods, services, intellectual property, and trade-related investment measures.

 Providing a Forum for Trade Negotiations